ethanrich/plugin-neuropraxConvert/README.md

 2) You now have a variable called `eeg_data` that contains dictionaries of key:values similar to a MATLAB struct.
 I would recommend using Spyder to have a variable explorer.

 # Future Releases
 Hosting this tool on the web would be cool.
 The only setback would be file upload/download times.
-This setback seems to be a greater cost than the user installing the repository once and having much faster usage.
+This setback seems to be a greater cost than the user installing the repository once and having much faster usage going forward.